Hard to answer questions due to hidden electrical wiring problems likely requires scheduling service call with a Licensed Electrician

 Can you splice underground feeder with split-bolts running to your garage subpanel after they were accidentally damaged?

-If you have a questions try not get your information from searches on the internet.
-If any of the above sounds familiar you need a licensed master electrician.
-These types of questions are questions people ask when they are leaning towards a diy repair.
-This is a very slippery slope and you may fall off.
-These questions are only a few of many asked before deciding to call a licensed electrician.
-In my experiences some of these questions are signs of a potentially extensive electrical problem.
-Unusual electrical wiring problems are usually worse than they look.
-If you are questioning wither to call a licensed electrician and any of these questions sound familiar please do not make any repairs yourself!
-Just ask me a few questions.
+If you have a question about a hidden electrical problem do not go to the internet.
+You need a personal visit from a professional.
+These types of questions are questions people ask when they are leaning towards a fix for their electrical problem themselves.
+This is a very slippery slope.
+These questions are only a few of many people will ask themselves before deciding to call a licensed electrician.
+In my experiences some of these questions are signs of a potentially extensive hidden electrical problem.
+Unusual electrical wiring problems are usually worse than they look and need a professional to check it out.
+If you are asking yourself any of these questions or anything similar and think all you need to do is ask someone a few questions.
+Believe me this want get your problem fixed, take a serious look around and ask yourself if it is worth it.
+I do not suggest trying to take care of any issue close to these yourself.

 8 thoughts on “Hidden Electrical wiring problems”